svenax/SublimePrint/README.md

 ## Known limitations

-* Only saved documents can be printed as 'Print Entire File'.
-The workaround for unsaved or modified files is to select all and print it as selection.
+* Only saved documents can be printed via menu 'Print Entire File'.
+The workaround for unsaved or modified files is to select all lines and use 'Print Selection' as selection.
 * no preview
+* printing on Windows not yet implemented

 ## External commands